D-lang14/Sales_Insights/README.md

     `SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;`

-1. Show total revenue in year 2020,
+1. Show total revenue in the year 2020,

     `SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.currency="INR\r" or transactions.currency="USD\r";`

-1. Show total revenue in year 2020, January Month,
+1. Show total revenue in the year 2020, January Month,

     `SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and and date.month_name="January" and (transactions.currency="INR\r" or transactions.currency="USD\r");`

-1. Show total revenue in year 2020 in Chennai
+1. Show total revenue in the year 2020 in Chennai

     `SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.market_code="Mark001";`